Enthusiastic strategic manager skilled in budgeting, fundraising, grant writing and policy development. Master of Public Administration.

 Writing SMART Objectives

 Are your organization's goals written in the form of “SMART” objectives?
 Are they “specific,” “measurable,” “achievable,” “relevant,” and “time-bounded?”
-Example: By June 30, 2018, 100% of employees will be trained in OSHA's Emergency Action Plan safety course.
+Example: By June 30, 2021, 100% of employees will have successfully completed OSHA's safety course.

 Consider these three goal areas: Service delivery, human resources, and resource development.
 Write goals for these three areas following the SMART format.
 Your resource development goals should seek to increase volunteers and contributions.
 Write the goals so they are quantifiable and achievable.